aspan-corporation/common-sigma/README.md

 # Aspan Corporation code sharing

-All shared code will be develivered as a Lambda Layer
+All shared code will be delivered as a Lambda Layer